Hongkong Post e-Cert

 G-2 Why do I need to revoke my certificate before it expires?

 We strongly recommend that you revoke (cancel) your certificate if you suspect that your private key has been compromised, or you no longer wish to participate in the Hongkong Post Public Key Infrastructure.
+Moreover, in the following situations relating to e-Cert (Server) and EV e-Cert (Server), you may wish to revoke your certificate to prevent it from being used in the future :-

 G-3 How can I verify the status of my revoked certificate?